-- 1.7.5 When satisfied with the rear trim, again fasten the rear in place with tape.
+- 1.7.4 The upper cowl will attach with 5 Camlocs on each side and two Camlocs over the top rear.
+The top cowl was molded just a bit oversize to allow for some variation in the size of the airframe that might occur in some cases and most likely may need some trimming along each side to fit snuggly in the joggle joint. - 1.7.5 When satisfied with the rear trim, again fasten the rear in place with tape.
 Try to center the upper cowl on the fuselage before taping.
 Using some more tape, pull the sides of the top cowl down over the lower cowl and mark for trimming for a good fit in the joggle joint.
 Trim with a long sanding block with 80 grit paper or a Permagrit abrasive block. - 1.7.6 When cowl is trimmed to fit, installation of the Camlocs can begin.
 Use a 1/8 drill to initially drill the Camloc locations and clecos to fasten the top and bottom together.
-Start at the front and locate a Camloc about midway in the front flange.
+Start at the front and locate a Camloc about mid-way in the front flange.
 For the sake of symmetry, drill each side in the same location.
-Insert clecos to hold the cowls together. - Mark the sides of the cowl to evenly space 4 Camlocs on each side.
+Insert clecos to hold the cowls together. - 1.7.7 Mark the sides of the cowl to evenly space 4 Camlocs on each side.
 Plan on locating the most forward Camlocc about six to eight inches behind the bend at the front and the rear Camlocs about 5/8 inch forward of the trailing edge of the upper cowl.
 Locate the holes so that they are slightly below the center line of the joggle joint.
 Again, make each side the same.
 Drill to 1/8 inch and install clecos to hold the cowls together. - 1.7.8 Finally, evenly space the two Camlocs on the top rear of the upper cowl.
-Drill to 1/8 and install clecos to hold the cowls in place. - Installation of the Camloc receptacles is next.
+Drill to 1/8 and install clecos to hold the cowls in place. - 1.7.9 Installation of the Camloc receptacles is next.
 Camloc receptacles are installed similar to nutplates.
 Drill the 1/8 holes in the loawe cowl hole out to 5/16.
 Insert a 5/16 bolt into the hole and into a Camloc receptacle (the bolt keeps the Camloc centered in the hole) and use a 3/32 drill to backdrill the Camloc attach holes.
 Counter sink the Camloc attach holes so the 3/32 rivets will be flush and rivet the camloc body in place. - 1.7.10 Drill a 1/4 inch hole in the upper cowl for the Camloc insert.
 Make a small notch in one side of the hole to allow the pin to fit through.
 On the sides of the cowl the Camloc receptacles are installed on the back side of the joggle joint and #6 Camloc inserts are used.
-At the top rear the bodies are riveted to the under side of the fuselage skin and #2 Camolc inserts are used. - 1.7.11 When all camlocs are in place, reinstall the bottom cowl without the donut.
-Lower the top cowl in place and secure with the Camlocs.
+At the top rear the bod-